Once the largest gold rush town in California, now restored as a state park

 The wooden building is a reproduction of the sawmill he was building.

-The park requires admission, although the buildings can be seen from
+The park requires admission, although the buildings can be seen from the road for free.

 Modern copy of part of the sawmill John Marshall was building when he discovered gold